-How to Become a Foreign or International Nurse
+How to Become a Foreign Nurse

 Learn about the many opportunities available in foreign nursing in the U.S.

-If you are a licensed nurse in another country, there are several steps to take in order to become a nurse in the United States.
+If you are a licensed nurse in another country, there are several steps to take in order to become a foreign nurse in the United States.
 Should you plan to live here permanently, you need to obtain an Alien Registration Receipt Card, commonly known as a green card.
 The U.S. Citizenship and Immigration Services can help you through this process.

 The first thing to remember is that licensure requirements differ with each state.
 The State Board of Nursing in the state where you plan to practice will be able to tell you what prerequisites you should fulfill to be licensed.
 You need to know where you will be working before you arrive in order to be sure that you meet all of the criteria.